LOADING ...

 But ere she rose and put on her clothes, the bo was gone.

-You've done the to me last night, the thing you cannot shun
+You've done the thing to me last night, the you cannot shun

 taen from me my maidenhead, and I am quite undone.

-note: Dew variant; Collected by John Bell (1783- ??);
+Foggy Dew variant; Collected by John Bell (1783- ??);

 mysterious "foggy dew" of later versions is a of this